rbonifacio/TIP/README.md

 This project was implemented by University dof Brasília **(UnB)** students from Science Computer Department **(CIC)** and the develpoment was based in [Static Program Analysis’s book](https://users-cs.au.dk/amoeller/spa/spa.pdf), where it is used a Tiny Imperative Programming language **(TIP)**, which is based in a context free grammar, that has a very simple syntax and implements basic ’s constructions like expressions and statements but does not high level features like global variables, objects and others.

-The goal of this projects is explore the concepts for Static Analysis and implement its basic algorithms
+The goal of this projects is explore the concepts for Static Analysis and implement its basic algorithms.

 # Implementations